BrandanKeen/WxManBran/about/index.md

 <details class="about-section" open>
   <summary class="toggle-summary">Why WxManBran.com?</summary>
   <div class="about-section__content">
-    <p>WxManBran.com, founded by Meteorologist Brandan Keen, provides reliable, trustworthy, and educational coverage of the tropics and hurricanes so people in every community can stay informed while also understanding the key factors behind each forecast.
-During the heart of hurricane season, when information overload is real and hype spreads across social media, WxManBran cuts through the noise with plain language and a clear bottom line, focusing on what families and emergency managers need to make confident decisions.</p>
+    <p>WxManBran.com, founded by Meteorologist Brandan Keen, provides reliable, trustworthy, and educational coverage of the tropics and hurricanes, helping every community stay informed and understand the key factors behind each forecast.
+During hurricane season, when information overload and worst-case hype flood social media, WxManBran.com cuts through the noise with honest interpretation and a clear bottom line focused on what families and emergency managers need to make confident decisions.</p>
   </div>
 </details>